parro-it/netcdf4/README.md

   | uint64 | u8 | | |
   | int64 | i8 | | |
   | string | S1 | | |

+  `dimensions` is an array of ids or names of dimensions for the new variable.
+Returns new variable.
 * `addDimension(name, length)` : Add new dimension of length `length` (can be `"unlimited"` for unlimited dimension).
 Returns new dimension.
 * `addSubgroup(name)` : Add subgroup.
 Returns new subgroup.